drjbeezy/-Home-Credit/README.md

 ## Results
 ### EDA and Cleaning
 Exploring and Imputing Nulls:
 - Columns such as AMT_annuity, AMT_GOODS_PRICE, CNT_Payment, PRODUCT_COMBINATION, and AMT_CREDIT had NULLS.
-Due to the importance of these columns for data analysis, I decided to replace the missing values by using the MEAN for all columns, except for AMT_CREDIT.
-Decided to use the Mode which is 0.
+Due to the importance of these columns for data analysis, I decided to replace the missing values by using the MEAN for all columns, except for AMT_CREDIT - decided to use the Mode = 0.

 ### Installing